V-Sekai/godot-qrcode/README.md

 ![image](https://user-images.githubusercontent.com/3649998/129286912-ba39c662-4258-4982-a334-beebfb0aecf5.png)

 * The default content is empty.
-Generated QR Code contain no data.
+Generated QR Codes contain no data.
-* Add your content (text, url...) in the **content** textarea.
+* Add content (text, URL...) in the **content** text area.

 Optional :

-* Customize the **Color**.
+* Customize the **colour**.
 Default is black.
 Keep a high contrast level for scanner readability.
 * Customize **Border** thickness (default is 1 square).
 * Choose **Error Correction Level**.
-QR Code contains redondant data allowing scanners to read the QR Code even if a part is missing or dirty.
+QR Code contains redundant data allowing scanners to read the QR Code even if a part is missing or dirty.

 Default correction level is set to 1 (Low) (allow 7% correction capability)